Land of Mine: Plot

 After a casual game of football, Rasmussen's dog is blown up in a supposedly cleared zone of the beach.
 This causes Rasmussen to snap and begin abusing the boys again.
 He forces them to march close together across the cleared zones of the beach to confirm that they are safe.
 When a young local girl walks out into an uncleared area of beach, her mother comes looking for Rasmussen only to find him gone.
 The boys volunteer to help save the girl.
 Ernst walks through the uncleared minefield to keep the little girl calm whilst Sebastian clears a path to safety for her.
 They manage to rescue her but instead of returning to safety with Sebastian, Ernst decides he cannot go on without his brother and commits suicide by walking into the uncleared section and is promptly killed.

 After witnessing this act of kindness and bravery from the boys, Rasmussen relents in his treatment of them and reassures a grieving Sebastian that they will soon be able to go home.
 While four of the boys continue to clear the beach with Rasmussen, the rest of them are loading unexploded mines onto a truck.
 When one of the boys tosses a mine that was not properly defused onto the truckbed of deactivated mines, he accidentally sets off a massive explosion which kills himself and his nearby comrades.
 Only Sebastian, Ludwig, Helmut and Rodolf remain.

 Although the boys had been promised that they would be sent home after defusing all of the mines, without Rasmussen's knowledge Jensen decides to send the surviving four to join a team defusing landmines in another coastal area.
 Rasmussen argues in vain for Jensen to rescind the order.
 He decides to rescue the boys and then drives them within 500 m of the German border so they can run to their freedom.

 Production

-Filming began in July 2014 and ended in August 2014.
-The film was shot at historically authentic locations, including in Oksbøllejren and areas in Varde.
-The use of the historical beaches led to the discovery of a real mine during the production.
+Historical background

+The film is about a chapter of Denmark's post-war history that has not previously received much attention, although it was treated in Ole Palsbo's Danish documentary Livsfare - Miner from 1946.

+The west coast of Jutland was taken over by the Germans and the coast was part of the Atlantic Wall, which stretched from Norway in the north to Spain in the south.
+When the Germans abandoned their positions in May 1945, they also left behind a lot of equipment - and not least buried mines along the west coast.
+Skallingen in the northern Wadden Sea is an important area in relation to the film and the history.

+German prisoners of war were handed over by the British in the period after 4 May 1945 into Danish custody.
+It is believed that over 2,000 German soldiers were forced to remove mines along the west coast.
+179 of them lost their lives during the 5-month effort, 165 were seriously injured, 167 slightly injured.
+Some of them were boys as young as 16.